Isospin-based EWP-tree Relations: The puzzle

 What is going on here is the following.
 The consequences of having an underlying SU(3)$_F$ symmetry are very different from those of an SU(2)$_I$ symmetry.
 With SU(3)$_F$, one must take all charmless $B \to PP$ decays into account; with SU(2)$_I$, only the $\btopik$ decays are considered.
 Thus, while the $\btopik$ amplitudes are written in terms of three SU(2)$_I$ RMEs, they are written in terms of four SU(3)$_F$ RMEs.
 Also, SU(3)$_F$ and SU(2)$_I$ diagrams are not the same, since they apply to different sets of decays.
 Under SU(3)$_F$, there are once again more diagrams than RMEs that describe the $B\to PP$ decays, so that some diagrams must be removed by making redefinitions similar to those of Eq.~(\ref{BpiKeffdiags}).
 It is these redefined diagrams that appear in the EWP-tree relations above.
 However, they are defined considering all charmless $B \to PP$ decays; they generally do not apply if only a subset of decays, such as $\btopik$, is used.
 It is all of these factors that lead to the appearance of the $A$ and $E$ diagrams in the SU(3)$_F$ EWP-tree relations, and which make it difficult to apply them to $\btopik$ decays.

 One way to remove $A$ and $E$ entirely is to add the above two SU(3)$_F$ EWP-tree relations together and obtain the combined relation of Eq.~(\ref{ETR_orig}).
 In this case, there will be six diagrams and one EWP-tree relation, resulting in nine independent real parameters: five magnitudes of diagrams and four relative strong phases.
 With nine observables, in principle, a fit can be performed.
-The problem with such a fit is that there are zero degrees of freedom, so that, in general, there will be multiple discretely-ambiguous solutions.
+The problem with such a fit is that there are zero degrees of freedom.
+If the equations for the observables as a function of the unknown parameters were linear, there would be a unique solution.
+However, the equations are nonlinear, so that, in general, it is likely that there will be multiple discretely-ambiguous solutions.
 In addition, without any theory input, the size of the $E$ diagram (which doesn't appear in the $\btopik$ amplitudes, but does appear in the EWP-tree relations) is allowed to be large.
 For these reasons, this is not an ideal scenario.

 An alternative (and more useful) route is to add theory input.
 In Ref.~\cite{Gronau:1994rj}, it is argued that, since the diagrams $E$, $A$, and $PA$ all require the initial ${\bar b}$ quark to interact with the spectator quark, they are expected to be quite suppressed compared to $T$ and $C$.
 This is borne out experimentally: the amplitudes for $B_s^0\to\pi^+\pi^-$ and $B^+ \to D^+ K^0$ are dominated by $E + PA$ and $A$, respectively; and their branching ratios are measured to be considerably smaller than those of other $B$ decays whose amplitudes are dominated by $T$ or $C$.
 It is therefore a reasonable approximation to neglect $E$, $A$, and $PA$ (as well as their EWPs).